ELTE-DSED/course_data_analysis/README.md

 * `country`
 * `description` (The primary text field for our analysis)

 **Note:** This notebook currently loads the dataset from a specific path on Google Drive (`/content/drive/MyDrive/dslab/dataset.xlsx`).
-You will need to adjust this path or upload the dataset to your GitLab repository (using LFS if it's large) and modify the loading code accordingly if running outside the original Google Colab environment.
+The dataset is uploaded in the repository as `dataset.xlxs`, so it can be downloaded from here.

 ## Key Features & Techniques Used